jcisio/docker-drupal/README.md

 Configuration
 -------------

-Export the path to PHP code base and MySQL data into environment variables.
+Export the path to PHP code base and bind volumes (e.g. for MySQL or Postgres data) into environment variables.
 You can put them in ~/.profile so that they won't be lost after reboot.

     export DOCKER_PATH_WEB=/home/drupal/web
-    export DOCKER_PATH_MYSQL=/home/drupal/mysql
+    export DOCKER_PATH_VOLUMES=/home/drupal/volumes

 You need code base (let's say `~/web`) for your vhost with the following files: